TomDaPomlive/Nest-on-SmartThings/README.md

 Collaboration
 -------------

-If you want to collaborate with this integration please contact me at juano23@gmail.com
+If you like to collaborate please contact me at juano23@gmail.com

 Acknowledgements